christiancadieux/kube-monitor/README.md

 ## UI

 If kube-monitor is started with -p [port#], it will generate a UI page showing the overall health of the agents and recent events.
+The page is updated in real-time as agents execute.

 ![49f0ee80-056e-11eb-8416-94bf592fd8be (1561×943)20220919192000 (1)](https://user-images.githubusercontent.com/10535265/191146980-88446e1f-aa40-459a-9b12-d76e91860181.png)